 Also at issue will be Virginia’s rather harsh contributory negligence law: if you contributed to the accident or your injuries, recovering compensation will be difficult.
-Jim will determine whether your case is vulnerable to accusations of fault and will begin building defenses against these accusations so he is ready for anything the insurance company attempts to throw at you.
+A Gainesville injury lawyer will determine whether your case is vulnerable to accusations of fault and will begin building defenses against these accusations so he is ready for anything the insurance company attempts to throw at you.

 Recovering Compensation Requires Immediate Action